dr0nn1/TTK4155-byggern/README.md

-# TTK4155-byggeren
+# TTK4155-byggern

-Byggeren in the subject TTK4155 at NTNU
+Byggern in the subject TTK4155 at NTNU